chef/automate/components/docs-chef-io/content/automate/chef-automate-ha-prerequisites.md

 On-premise deployment can use **Filesystem** and **Object Storage**.
 If you choose `backup_config` as the filesystem or object storage in your `config.toml` file, the backup gets configured during the deployment.
 If the `backup_config` is left black, configure it manually.
 Click [here](/automate/ha_backup_restore_file_system/) to know more.

+For backup restore from standalone to HA, there are two conditions:

+1. The os snapshot should be registered to the same path in HA as it was in standalone
+1. The s3 repository configured for backup in HA should be same as standalone

+To make sure restore happens successfully we need to:

+1. Delete the snapshots from the HA setup if its different from standalone
+1. Make sure same s3 repository is configured in HA
+1. In the --patch-config which we pass in restore command make sure that config has the same basepath under external.os section and backup section as its there in standalone

 ### Upgrade

 Things to keep in mind while upgrading are: